 The first step to create a buyer persona is to study the market.
-Use methods like surveys and analytics to determine the audience’s behavior and what they think about your domain, price point, demography, etc. Determine what kind of users should your product or service be catering to and who it is resonating with.
-You can also get this information based on the pre-existing traffic to your website or your social media pages.
+Use methods like surveys and analytics to determine the audience’s behavior and what they think about your domain, price point, demography, etc. Determine what kind of users your product or service should cater to and who it is resonating with.
+You can also get this information based on the pre-existing traffic to your website or social media pages.

 Create a buyer template to bring all your details together.
 This template should cover every tiny piece of information you collect about this ideal consumer.
 List it in the following format:

 - Name of the persona: Create fake names that best describe your users.

 - Professional background: This includes the sectors they work in or the income brackets they fall in.

 - Demographics: This includes details like age, gender, location, family size, and language.